agl-alexglopez/ccc/README.md

 ### Allocation

-If the non-allocating features are of the most interest to you, this section may not be relevant.
-However, to support the previously mentioned design motivations, this collection offers the following interface for allocation.
-The user defines this function and provides it to containers upon initialization.
+To support the previously mentioned design motivations, when allocation is required, this collection offers the following interface.
+The user provides this function to containers upon initialization.

 ```c
 typedef void *ccc_alloc_fn(void *ptr, size_t size, void *aux);